IKIM-Essen/ClusterDocs/docs/storage.md

 The `/groups` directory is identical to `/projects` in technology.
 However every group on the organization has their own subdirectory.

-## Special circumstances

-We note that when using Linux containers (aka [docker)[./docker)) special attention is needed to ensure storage locations are in place and behave as expected.

 ## Best practice use of storage locations

 Using `/tmp` or `/var/tmp` for temporary data (and cleaning up after the run automatically) is a good idea.
 A lot of software environments are configured to honor the `$TMP` environment variable and store any temporary files there.
 We note that due to `/tmp` residing in main memory, it is advisable under some circumstances to use `/var/tmp` as that location is on disk.